SuryaKari/Udacity-Data-Analyst/conda_cheatsheet.md

 12. If you forget what your environments are named, use **conda env list**

 13. If there are environments you don't use anymore, **conda env remove -n env_name** will remove the specified environment

+## Jupyter Notebook Terminal Commands

+After you have installed Anaconda and created a conda environment, you can use this to create a Jupyter notebook session

+1) To start a notebook server, enter **jupyter notebook** in your terminal or console.
+This will start the server in the directory you ran the command in.